naturale0/MotifOccur/README.md

 This program computes probability of k-mer sequence motif occurence in n ntd random target sequence.
+Python 3 needs to be installed.

 ## Manual
 ```